 Question: Could you please advise me on materials for under-floor insulation?
 We live in an Edwardian house with standard floorboards which are fixed to joist?
 What can we use?
 I was told about fibreboards.

-Answere: Ideally a fibrous insulation such as mineral wool or sheep’s wool performs best between timber because it will take up thermal movement and cut down air movement around the insulation.
+Answer: Ideally a fibrous insulation such as mineral wool or sheep’s wool performs best between timber because it will take up thermal movement and cut down air movement around the insulation.
 ‘Thermal bypass’ affects performance, so cutting out draughts is preferable.
-The insulation would need to be secured ideally with a taped membrane (a vapour open membrane such as Solitex FRONTA WA taped at joints such as Tescon No 1 would be ideal) stapled to the underside of the joists to cut down air movement around insulation (thermal bypass) which tends to ‘wick’ heat from the building.
+The insulation would need to be secured ideally with a taped membrane (a vapour open membrane such as Solitex FRONTA WA taped at joints such as Tescon Vana would be ideal) stapled to the underside of the joists to cut down air movement around insulation (thermal bypass) which tends to ‘wick’ heat from the building.
 This membrane must be vapour open to stop interstitial condensation.
-However, if there is not the access, strips of plastic stapled to the underside of floor joists will do the job.

 Of course this all depends on the access under the floor!
 If there is no access from below your alternatives are to take up the floor boards completely, or take up a couple of boards every say metre and pull insulation through, refix boards.